 Often, simple living environment changes can make homes more user-friendly and prevent about one-third of all home accidents.
 These changes provide a more comfortable, functional, efficient, and safe living environment for ALL family members, increasing their ability to remain independent throughout the years.

 Definition: Accessible Design includes the above, but goes an important step further.
-It includes accessible and adaptive features, products, and technologies, that help people with specific physical and/or developmental disabilities better deal with their daily living challenges.
-It shows how assistive and adaptive technologies can help people who have difficulty walking, bending, getting up and sitting down, climbing up and down stairs, lifting, reaching, grasping, seeing, hearing, and cognition.
+It includes accessible and adaptive features, products, and technologies that help people with specific physical and/or developmental disabilities better deal with their daily living challenges.
+Assistive and adaptive technologies can help people who have difficulty walking, bending, getting up and sitting down, climbing up and down stairs, lifting, reaching, grasping, seeing, hearing, and cognition.

 Accessible Design also includes education, training, experience, and expertise in understanding the nature of specific disabilities and how each affects ones ability to move around and function well.
 It includes training in the use of manual and power mobility devices, including lift-and-transfer, stair-lifts, and adaptive equipment, etc.

 Definition: Smart Livable Homes Design includes both of the aforementioned...and goes a great deal further.
 It applies "Evidence Based Design", which brings forth a whole new dimension to living environment design, new construction and renovation.

 Smart Livable Homes Design successfully applies proven advanced building science technologies utilizing innovative materials, products, and methods that work.
 It includes energy-efficiency, lighting science, indoor air quality technology, and much more.